 State Land Board member: The secretary shares responsibility with the governor and treasurer for supervising and managing state-owned lands.

 Oregon Sustainability Board: The secretary serves as chair.
+This board promotes practices that strive to optimize an organization’s financial, environmental and social performance.

 If the office of governor becomes vacant, the office passes to the secretary of state.
 There is no lieutenant governor in Oregon.